-Like previous example we can list established connection or listening port process name with
+Like the previous example, we can list established connection or listening port process name with

 -b option.
 But this option requires Administrator privileges.

-chrome.exe. established a connection with remote host over
+chrome.exe. established a connection with a remote host over

 Display Fully Qualified Domain Name

-netstat command list host names in a simple manner and with a fast way.
+netstat will list hostnames in a simple manner and in a fast way.
 It can skip some domain names too.
 We can for

 netstat to print fully qualified domain names with